wcneill/ml-from-scratch/README.md

 # data-science-at-home
 A repository for experimenting with processing, visualizing, analyzing and predicting.

-1. __Textbook__ - A set of Jupyter Notebooks containing detailed and organized notes on Machine Learning and Statistics, written as I learn.
+1. __textbook__ - A set of Jupyter Notebooks containing detailed and organized notes on Machine Learning and Statistics, written as I learn.
-2. __Linear Algebra__ - PCA and other basic linear algebra practice
+2. __linear_algebra__ - PCA and other basic linear algebra practice
-3. __Neural-networks__ - A Collection of notebooks created for learning PyTorch and Deep Learning in general.
+3. __decision_trees__ - A from scratch decision tree class for regression.
-4. __Birth Names__ - A simple data visualization project displaying the rise and fall of popularity of child names since 1880.
-Written to brush up on OOP Java programming.
+3. __neural_networks__ - A Collection of modules and notebooks created for learning neural networks, primarily using PyTorch.